jaswanth9699/dnsresolver/README.md

 # dns-resolver
-DNS resolver from CSE 310 (Computer Networks)
+DNS resolver from CS Dept(Computer Networks)
 ### How to run:

 My program is ran through the command line.
 All my tests were done from the console